-- f) The dimensions and shapes of the proposed lots; - ✓ The proposed lot dimensions and shape are consistent with traditional neighbourhood development standards and can comfortably site a new dwelling. - h) Conservation of natural resources and flood control; - ✓ No natural resources are impacted because of this redevelopment.
-An overall Lot Grading & Drainage Plan is required as a condition of this severance approval to avoid future localized drainage concerns under typical storm events. - i) The adequacy of utilities and municipal services; - ✓ Available. - j) The adequacy of school sites - ✓ Available nearby.
+- d) The suitability of the land for such purposes; - ✓ The lands (neighbourhood) are predominantly one of lower density with mostly groundoriented residential dwellings.
+Opposite Pelham Street are low-rise apartment buildings and a funeral home.
+The proposed consent would facilitate the construction of one additional single detached residential dwelling which is compliant under the current zoning regulations. - f) The dimensions and shapes of the proposed lots; - ✓ The proposed lot dimensions and shape are consistent with traditional neighbourhood development standards and can comfortably site a new dwelling. - h) Conservation of natural resources and flood control; - ✓ Notwithstanding select deciduous trees, no natural resources are impacted because of this redevelopment.
+An overall Lot Grading & Drainage Plan is required as a condition of this severance approval to avoid future localized flooding under typical storm events. - The adequacy of utilities and municipal services; - ✓ Available. - j) The adequacy of school sites - ✓ Available and within walking distance.